 Meseret awaits customers while carrying Meron on her back.
 “People prefer to get their shoe shined by men.
 I don’t understand why.
 Sometimes the shoe shine boys tell me to go away and find another place to work because they feel like I am taking away their income.
 Mostly I just ignore them but other times I have to find another place.
 But not all of them are mean to me.
 Some actually care.
 They hold my daughter for me if I get a customer.”
 Addis Ababa, December 2013

 Meron at nine months old.
 December 2013, Addis Ababa

-A studio portrait of Meseret and her ex boyfriend a few days after Meron's birth.
+A portrait of Meseret and her ex boyfriend a few days after Meron's birth.
 "He gave me a sense of security but only for a while.
-We were both young and clueless" December 2013, Addis Ababa
+We were both young and clueless".
+They eventually separated.
+December 2013, Addis Ababa

 Meseret shines a cutomers' shoes with Meron on her back.
 Often her customers encourage her for doing the job while caring for a child.
 "They say children bring with them good luck.
 Meron's birth also brought good things for a while.
 Many people offered me to shine their shoes."
 December 2013, Addis Ababa

 Meseret walks to her home after a day of work.
 Her one room home she rented in the outskirts of Addis is where she is able to afford rent.

 Meseret and Meron spend some time after a lunch break in their home before heading back to work.
 "When I was pregnant and living on the street, some people told me to terminate the pregnancy, saying it is going to be even harder to survive.
 I didn't want to do that.
 Even though I was not ready to have a child at 19, I knew I wanted to keep the baby."
 October 2015, Addis Ababa